 2.2.2.1.
 Population sampling

-We spoke with one of the agricultural technicians in the study area and with focal points, in order to have a basis that could be used for our sampling.
+We discussed with one of the agricultural technicians in the study area and with focal points, in order to have a basis that could be used for our sampling.
 This allowed us to have a list of 17 people practicing CES/DRS in the commune of Koudougou.
 Indeed, given the number of beneficiaries, the size of our sample consisted of all of these beneficiaries, 100%.

 2.2.2.2 Semi-structured interviews: administration of the questionnaire